davidgilbertson/react-recollect/README.md

 export default collect(TaskList);
 ```

-Recollect will:
+When you wrap a component in `collect`, Recollect will:

 - Provide a store object as a prop
-- Collect information about what data the component needs to render
+- Collect information about what data the component needs to render (which parts
+  of the store it reads from).
 - When any of that data changes, Recollect will instruct React to re-render the
   component.